Are solar panels worth it in the UK?

 A minority of roofs aren't right for solar panels.

 Some are too small to fit panels.
-A 3kWp system requires about 23m² of roof space, while a a 5.2kWp array takes up around 38m².
+A 3kWp system requires about 23m² of roof space, while a 5.2kWp array takes up around 38m².

-Other are too shady.
+Others are too shady.
 You can also get away with some shade on your panels, but excessive amounts will severely limit your system's output.

 If you have any lower roofs, such as the ones on a conservatory or extension, your installer may also find it hard to construct the scaffolding they need to put panels on the roof.